There are several substrates that are commonly used to fabricate flexible organic transistors. Some of the most popular substrates include:

 However, it's worth noting that silicon can still be used as a substrate for rigid organic transistors, which are not designed to be flexible.
 In these cases, the substrate is not required to be flexible, and the high-performance properties of silicon can be utilized.

 Currently, there are several types of flexible organic transistors on the market.
-These what is a flexible organic transistorinclude a variety of structures and applications.
+These include a variety of structures and applications.
 Some of them are printed on to a flexible substrate and are therefore very low-cost.
 They can also be applied to biomimicry applications, which are applications based on biological structures.

 Unlike inorganic semiconductors, organic transistors are flexible and are capable of forming conductive channels.
 They are lightweight, low cost, and have mechanical flexibility.
 They are a promising candidate for biomedical electronic applications, as well as wearable technology.